[Last updated: 1 February 2026, unless otherwise noted]

 Link to Table

 Share distribution for KOSDAQ Market.
-A domestic or foreign listing applicant for KOSDAQ Market must comply with at least one of the following:
+A domestic or foreign listing applicant for KOSDAQ Market must comply with at least one of the following as of the application date for listing:

 Link to Table